trunk96/schedule_hook/README.md

 This module patches at run-time the kernel schedule() and enables running a schedule-hook function as the last task of thread re-schedule

-The schdule-hook function is embedded within this module, it checks the value of a function pointer and in case it is not null the target functio is called
+The scehdule-hook function is embedded within this module, it checks the value of a function pointer and in case it is not null the target functio is called

 In cross compilation the function pointer is exported as a symbol to be updated while mounting